je-nunez/Querying_NYC_Single_Line_Street_Base/README.md

 ![sample New York City LION plot using matplotlib and basemap](/a_result_NYC_LION_matplotlib_basemap.png?raw=true "sample New York City LION plot using matplotlib and basemap")

-There is another script, `dump_NYC_LION_street_intersections.scala` (Scala using the GeoScript and the GeoTools libraries), which dumps the fields imported from the LION db into the `shapefile` (like -it could apply a regular-expression filter on the `street` name, or a polygonal filter by the intersection of that filtering polygon to the `the_geom` `MULTILINESTRING` -this polygonal filtering, in turn, is useful for the Data Mining on the real-time speed of the traffic):
+There is another script, `filter_NYC_LION_street_intersections.scala` (Scala using the `GeoScript`, `GeoTools`, `JTS`, `OpenGIS` libraries), which filters and dumps the fields imported from the LION db into a new `shapefile` according to the intersection of a filtering `WKT geometry` with the LION street segments `the_geom` `MULTILINESTRING` position, and this might be useful for the Data Mining on the real-time speed of the traffic:

      ...
      the_geom = MULTILINESTRING ((-73.90478740690548 40.87892363753028,